chesstrainer-package.Rd

 With the <.>

 key, you can select the last saved sequence (if one was saved before in the current session).
-This is useful for checking the sequence in ‘test’ mode and/or creating multiple branching lines from the ending position of this sequence.
-Similarly, in ‘test’ mode, the <a>
+This is useful for checking the sequence in test mode and/or creating multiple branching lines from the ending position of this sequence.
+Similarly, in test mode, the <a>

 key will create a copy of the current sequence, which can then be extended with additional moves (and saved as a new sequence).
 The <A>

 key does the same thing, but only plays the moves to the currently shown position.
+At the end of a sequence, the right mouse button also switches to add mode.

-In ‘add’ or ‘test’ mode, you can bookmark a sequence with the <<>
+In add or test mode, you can bookmark a sequence with the <<>

 key.
-In ‘add’ mode, the last saved sequence is bookmarked.
-In ‘test’ mode, the currently played sequence is bookmarked.
+In add mode, the last saved sequence is bookmarked.
+In test mode, the currently played sequence is bookmarked.
 With the <>>

 key, you can select and manage bookmarks (use <F1>